Associate Professor of Theology and the Arts/Program Director for Theology and the Arts

-Jennifer Awes Freeman is Assistant Professor and Program Director of Arts and Theology at United Theological Seminary of the Twin Cities.
+Jennifer Awes Freeman is Associate Professor of Theology and the Arts and program director for Theology and the Arts at United Theological Seminary of the Twin Cities.
 She came to United in 2018 after teaching at the University of St. Thomas as a Louisville Institute Postdoctoral Fellow.
 She received her Ph.D. in 2016 from Vanderbilt University where she specialized in the relationship between art and theology in the early Middle Ages.
 Awes Freeman’s publications have examined the role of images and material culture in religious meaning making during Late Antiquity and the early Middle Ages.
 Her research considers images as theological resources independent of texts, iconoclastic acts against images as constructive statements, and the dynamic interpretations of a given image in various communities and periods.
 At United, she teaches courses on the arts and historical theology.
 She lives in St. Paul with her husband and three children, and attends Holy Trinity Orthodox Church.

 - Ph.D.
 Vanderbilt University